King Follett discourse: Topics

 Regarding his personal religious experiences, Smith stated: "I don't blame anyone for not believing my history.
 If I had not experienced what I have, I could not have believed it myself."
 Concerned with difficulties facing the church and threats on his own life, he closed the two-hour-and-fifteen-minute address with a plea for peace and invoked God's blessing on the assembled Latter Day Saints.

-Although the discourse is considered by Mormons to be one of the most important given by Smith on the nature of God and exaltation, it is not part of the LDS Church's canonized scriptures.
+Although the discourse is considered by Latter-day Saints to be one of the most important given by Smith on the nature of God and exaltation, it is not part of the LDS Church's canonized scriptures.

 The topics in the discourse were not new to Smith's preaching.
 Nearly all the subjects treated were continuing threads from earlier sermons.
 However, this discourse brought these ideas together in one connected narrative, and has had much wider distribution than most of the rest of his public utterances.